 Below are a few choices of some of the more popular materials used in building dog leashes.
 Not complete, but hopefully it will help you better select a quality leash that would work best for you, and your dogs.

-A quality leather dog lead is the choice for many Police, professional handlers and dog trainers.
+A quality leather dog lead is often the choice for many Police, professional dog handlers and dog trainers.
 These often have a comfortable feel, light weight, and easily carried in a side pants pocket when the dog is off lead.

-They don’t do well in or around salt water.
+Leather dog leashes don’t do well in or around water, especially salt water.
 The salt removes the tanning oils that preserves the leather, and the leash will stretch and then constrict as it drys out causing cracking.
 The use of a leather conditioner is a good idea to maintain this type of dog leash.

 Nylon and Polyester: